viamrobotics/docs/docs/appendix/apis/services/base-rc.md

 images: ["/services/icons/slam.svg"]
 ---

-The Base Remote Control service API allows you to get a list of inputs from the controller that are being monitored for that control mode.
+The base remote control service API allows you to get a list of inputs from the controller that are being monitored for that control mode.

 The [SLAM service](/services/slam/) supports the following methods: